 - Success message after form completion

-- Form submission events at the time of completion
+- Form submission events at the time of completion (most accurate)

 At the end of the day, the question we are trying to answer is:

-“How many form submissions actually happened?”
+“How many form submissions actually happened?”-Every Marketer Ever

 Submit Button Click Tracking

 Click tracking is one of the easiest ways to track important events on your website.
 Firing a click tracking event each time a form’s Submit button is clicked on is one way to estimate the number of times that form was submitted.
 Submit Button click tracking is so common because it is easy to set up, especially if you are using Google Tag Manager (GTM).
 The built-in click listeners and variables in GTM make it very easy to track clicks without any coding.
-Here’s how to set it up in your Google Tag Manger account:
+Here’s how to set it up in your Google Tag Manager account: